byeongkicho/wetube-clone/README.md

 - to use async and await in the frontend you need to install this
 - MediaDevices.getUserMedia()
 - constraints : An object specifying the types of media to request, along with any requirements for each type.

+## MediaRecorder(stream)

+- The MediaRecorder interface of the MediaStream Recording API provides functionality to easily record media.
+It is created using the MediaRecorder() constructor.

+## objectUrl

+- const video = URL.createObjectURL() will create URL only available in browser memory. (url point browser's memory)